Trial Search Results

 - Drug: Rituximab

 - Drug: Filgrastim

 - Drug: Anti-thymocyte globulin (ATG)

-- Histologically proven diffuse large B-cell lymphoma (DLBCL) by the WHO classification.
+- Histologically-proven diffuse large B-cell lymphoma (DLBCL) by the World Health

 - Relapse after achieving initial remission or failure to achieve initial remission.